 Ice Skating Rink at the Eiffel Tower

-Fancy skating 57 meters above the ground?
-The rink on the first floor of the Eiffel Tower returns this year from December 15th to February 19th.
-This year’s theme will be hockey, in anticipation of the world championship.
+Fancy skating 57 meters/187 ftabove the ground?
+The rink on the first floor of the Eiffel Tower will hopefully operate this year from late November or December through early January.
 The rink will be accessible for the price of a regular entrance ticket.

 - Metro: Trocadero